uranometrical/notes/Documentation/Lunar-Client-Launcher.md

 The hardware ID is a string composed of 512 characters, and contains a randomized combination of the characters `0-9A-Za-z`.

+#### Error Throwing
+The launcher will record thrown exceptions and will aid you in handling some of them.

+##### Out-of-Memory Errors
+If the exception contains a message stating "Could not reerve enough space for object heap", "Could not reserve enough space for" <!-- yes, it ends here -->, or "bitmaps for parallel garbage collection for the requested", the luancher will assume your game ran out of memory and will recommend you to allocate more.

+If the exception contains "org.lwjgl.LWJGLException: Pixel format not accelerated", it will tell you to visit https://lunarclient.com/pixel-format.

+If the exception does not fit either of these, the launcher will record the data and send it to Lunar's servers automatically.
+If it fits one of these above exceptions, it will not send a report.

+JSON data sent upon launch failure:
+* `type`:
+* `timeToInit`: Initialization time.
+* `timeToStarted:` Start time.
+* `os`: Your platform.
+* `version`: The game version, short-form (1.8, 1.7, 1.16, etc.).
+* `logs`: The most relevant 100 lines of logging.

 #### Web Requests
 The API endpoint is `https://api.lunarclientprod.com/launcher/`.